lasanishop/120-Year-s-of-Olympics/README.md

 Check full project <a href="https://www.kaggle.com/">Here</a>

 # Introduction:
-The "120 Years of Olympic Games: A Comprehensive Review" project aimed to analyze historical Olympic Games data spanning more than a century.
-Utilizing data sourced from Kaggle, the project focused on cleaning, preparing, normalizing, and visualizing the data in Power BI to extract meaningful insights and highlight key trends in Olympic history.
+- The "120 Years of Olympic Games: A Comprehensive Review" project aimed to analyze historical Olympic Games data spanning - -more than a century.
+Utilizing data sourced from Kaggle, the project focused on cleaning, preparing, normalizing, and - visualizing the data in Power BI to extract meaningful insights and highlight key trends in Olympic history.

 # Project Overview:
 Objective: To explore and visualize extensive Olympic Games data to identify trends, top-performing countries, athletes, and gender distribution across various Olympic events and seasons.